smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 !!!
 NOTE

 It is important that the HMI sends SDL Core a `UI.OnSystemContext` notification when displaying and closing a popup.
-A `systemContext` value of `ALERT` is used when `UI.Alert` is active, `HMI_OBSCURED` is used for all other popups.
+A `systemContext` value of `ALERT` is used when `UI.Alert` or `UI.SubtleAlert` is active, `HMI_OBSCURED` is used for all other popups.

 !!!